mmoreram/GearmanBundle/README.md

 * addTaskHighBackground: Add a high priority background task to be run in parallel
 * addTaskLowBackground: Add a low priority background task to be run in parallel
 * runTasks: Run a list of tasks in parallel

-## Request Job Status

-With the Handle given if requesting a job you can request the status of the job.
-The Method gives a boolean.

-    $result = $gearman
-        ->jobIsRunning($result);

 # Kernel Events